appcues/ueberauth_okta/README.md

   ]
 ```

+If you have configured a custom Okta Authorization Server, you can specify it using the
+`authorization_server_id` key.
+This will cause request URLs to be adjusted to include the ID,
+saving you the effort of configuring the `authorization_url`, `token_url` etc... directly.

 You can also include options for the underlying OAuth strategy.
 If using the
 default (`Ueberauth.Strategy.Okta.OAuth`), then options for `OAuth2.Client.t()`
 are supported.